Jihlava: Etymology

-The origin of the city's name (Iglau in German) is unclear.
-Most common theory has it derived from the German word Igel, meaning "hedgehog", usually in reference to the city's coat of arms.
+The origin of the Jihlava's name (Iglau in German) is unclear.
+The most common theory has it derived from the German word Igel, meaning 'hedgehog', usually in reference to the city's coat of arms.
 However, the name was in use since before the symbol of a hedgehog was.
-It is more likely the city is named for the river that flows through it, the name of which is also unclear in its origin, either being derived from the German word Igel as the first theory suggests, or from Slavic word jehla (i.e. "needle"), referring to sharp stones in the Jihlava river bed.
+It is more likely the city is named for the river that flows through it, the name of which is also unclear in its origin, either being derived from the German word Igel as the first theory suggests, or from the Slavic word jehla (i.e. 'needle'), referring to sharp stones in the Jihlava river bed.

 Geography

 Jihlava is located about 110 km southeast of Prague and 75 km northwest of Brno.
-The city is situated on the historical border between Moravia and Bohemia, most of the city lies in Moravia.
+The city is situated on the historical border between Moravia and Bohemia; most of the city lies in Moravia.

 Jihlava lies on the Jihlava River, at its confluence with the Jihlávka Stream.
-The municipal territory is rich on small fish ponds.
+The municipal territory is rich in small fishponds.

 Jihlava is located in the heart of the Bohemian-Moravian Highlands.
-The northern part of the territory lies in the Upper Sázava Hills, the southern part lies in the Křižanov Highlands.
+The northern part of the territory lies in the Upper Sázava Hills and the southern part lies in the Křižanov Highlands.
 The highest point is the hill Popický vrch with an elevation of 682 m, located on the southern municipal border.